3xpl0it-0/extended_funding/README.md

-# extended_funding
+# extended funding
 funding signals from extended exchange

+still a work in progress